Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL

-Our initial motivation has been to formalise a $\dL$-style approach to hybrid system verification in the Isabelle/HOL proof assistant~\cite{MuniveS18} by combining Isabelle's mathematical components for analysis and ordinary differential equations~\cite{HolzlIH13,Immler12,ImmlerH12a,ImmlerT19} with verification components for modal Kleene algebras~\cite{GomesS16}.
+Our initial motivation for this work has been the formalisation of a $\dL$-style approach to hybrid program verification in the Isabelle/HOL proof assistant~\cite{MuniveS18} by combining Isabelle's mathematical components for analysis and ordinary differential equations~\cite{HolzlIH13,Immler12,ImmlerH12a,ImmlerT19} with verification components for modal Kleene algebras~\cite{GomesS16}.
 We are using a shallow embedding that, in general, encodes semantic representations of domain-specific formalisms within a host-language (deep embeddings start from syntactic representations using data types to program abstract syntax trees).
 This benefits not only from the well known advantages of shallowness: more rapid developments and simpler, more adaptable components.
-It has also shifted our focus from encoding $\dL$'s complex syntactic proof system to developing denotational semantics for hybrid systems and supporting the natural style in which mathematicians, physicists and engineers reason about them---without any proof-theoretic baggage.
-After all, we get Isabelle's proof system and simplifiers for free, and our expressive power is only limited by its type theory and higher-order logic.
+It has also shifted our focus from encoding $\dL$'s complex syntactic proof system to developing denotational semantics for hybrid systems and supporting the natural style in which mathematicians, physicists or engineers reason about them---without proof-theoretic baggage.
+After all, we get Isabelle's own proof system and proof methods for free, and our expressive power is only limited by its type theory and higher-order logic.

-Our main contribution is the first semantic framework for the deductive verification of hybrid systems in a general purpose proof assistant.
-Using a shallow embedding, we currently support abstract predicate transformer algebras using modal Kleene algebras~\cite{DesharnaisS11}, quantales of lattice endofunctions or quantaloids of functions between lattices~\cite{BackW98}.
-They are instantiated first to intermediate relational or state transformer semantics for $\dL$-style hybrid programs, and then to concrete semantics over hybrid stores: for dynamical systems with global flows, Lipschitz continuous vector fields with local flows and continuous vector fields allowing multiple solutions.
-A fourth verification component is based directly on flows.
-This demonstrates compositionality of our approach.
+Our main contribution is an open compositional semantic framework for the deductive verification of hybrid programs in a general purpose proof assistant.
+In a nutshell, hybrid programs are while programs, or simply programs with control loops, in which an evolution command for the continuous system dynamics complements the standard assignment command for the discrete control.
+Evolution commands roughly specify vector fields (via systems of ordinary differential equations) together with guards that model boundary conditions.
+Here we restrict our attention to abstract predicate transformer algebras using modal Kleene algebras~\cite{DesharnaisS11}, quantales of lattice endofunctions or quantaloids of functions between lattices~\cite{BackW98}.
+They are instantiated first to intermediate relational or state transformer semantics for $\dL$-style hybrid programs, and then to concrete semantics over program stores for hybrid programs: for dynamical systems with global flows, Lipschitz continuous vector fields with local flows and continuous vector fields with multiple solutions.
+Another verification component is based directly on flows.
+This array of components demonstrates the compositionality and versatility of our framework.
 Figure~\ref{fig:framework} shows its basic anatomy.
-The instantiations are seamless with Isabelle's type polymorphism.